 Finally, it is also important to ensure that you have factored in mobile traffic into your calculations when building your website and/or landing page.
 Mobile driven traffic is far more likely to convert than normal desktop users if they like your page.
 There is a sense of urgency in mobile users which is often missing in others.
 However, the battle is lost even before it begins if your page is not designed to load on smartphones or other mobile browsing devices.

 Keep the above tips in mind and implement them in order to get your stagnating conversion rate moving.
-In case you are making any of the above mistakes, it is very simple to solve the problem.
+In case you are making any of the above mistakes, it is very simple to solve website design problems.

 Latest posts by Joey Babineau (see all)